Geeksound/Reaper_Scripts-Mariow/README.md

 -------------------------------------------------
 **[Geeksound](https://github.com/Geeksound)**
 Sound engineer, professor, eternal student, and workflow designer.
-Specialized in location sound and post-production sound, with a passion for developing innovative workflows.
+Specialized in location and production sound, with a passion for developing innovative workflows.
 Wish the best for Reaper and its collaborators and community.

 "Reapers" by Muse is a reference among all